-re the significant, Who is at Control measures Ris sk Ra ting What additional control measures can be put in ised Ratin eable, hazards? s that can cause harm) Risk?
+What are the significant, Who is at Control measures Ris k Ra ting What additional control measures can be put in vised Ratin Risk foreseeable, hazards? (the dangers that can cause harm) Risk?
 L S R place to reduce the risk further?
-L S R investigating a suspected or confirmed case of the Omicron variant of COVID-19.
+L S R Anyone who is unable to take LFD tests or anyone who continues to have a temperature will need to complete the full 10 day period of self-isolation.
+Further actions for educational settings may be advised by a local Incident Management Team (IMT) investigating a suspected or confirmed case of COVID-19.
 Communicate to parents that staff and pupils with a positive LFD test result should self-isolate in line with the stay at home guidance for households with possible or confirmed coronavirus (COVID-19) infection.
 They will also need to get a free PCR test to check if they have COVID-19.
 Whilst awaiting the PCR result, the individual should continue to self-isolate.
 Additional information on PCR test kits for schools and further education providers is available.
 The school will maintain its capacity to deliver high-quality remote education for the next academic year, for pupils who are of compulsory school age and pupils who are below compulsory school age but who would usually be taught in a class with compulsory school aged children (most commonly in a reception class).
-Including for pupils who are abroad and facing challenges to return due to COVID-19 travel restrictions, for the period they are abroad.
-The remote education provided should be equivalent in length to the core teaching pupils would receive in school.
-Schools should work
+Including for pupils who are abroad and facing challenges to return due to